bozkut/HS-Code-Predictor/README.md

-# Welcome to your Lovable project
+# Welcome to Predict HS Codes with AI Precision

 ## Project info